Media Library quirks and bewares

 Remove unwanted Media – the simple answer is that unless you are confident the item is not used, don’t.

 If WordPress states an item is ‘Unattached’ using the filter on the right it is not at all reliable.
-Apparently “Unattached” does not mean “Unused”.
+For a full explanation see the ‘How to’ on the Media Library Unattached status

-There are plugin tools that try harder to list unreferenced items, but because the way WordPress works internally they cannot be completely reliable, even if you are lured into taking up the offer of a paid version.
+There are plugin tools that list unreferenced items, for example WPVivid backup that’s documented in another ‘How to’ article.
+However, because the way WordPress works internally they cannot be completely reliable, even if you are lured into taking up the offer of a paid version.

 This external article on webtrainingwheels.com explains more of the technical detail and some WordPress history.